Why you should reduce your plastic waste and work towards a plastic free life

 If the product is made with a palm oil derivative, it is only with RSPO certified palm oil and I have put this in the product description for clarity.

 All products are free from SLS and parabens, and are organic wherever possible.
+I only like to stock the most natural products I can find on the shop.

 This is noted on the product descriptions for clarity.